MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-rm-web-app-deployment.md

 ### Web Deploy Error

-If you are using web deploy to deploy your app, in some error scemarios Web Deploy will show an error code in the log.
+If you are using web deploy to deploy your app, in some error scenarios Web Deploy will show an error code in the log.
 To troubleshoot a web deploy error see [this](https://docs.microsoft.com/iis/publish/troubleshooting-web-deploy/web-deploy-error-codes).

 ## FAQs